arangodb/spring-boot-starter/demo/README.md

 List<Character> getAllChildrenAndGrandchildren(@Param("arangoId") String arangoId, @Param("@edgeCol") Class<?> edgeCollection);
 ```

-Like we did before with `Character.class` in our map, we use the type of `ChildOf` as parameter value.
-Because we want to
+Like before with `Character.class` in your map, use the type of `ChildOf` as
-find all children and grandchildren of Tywin Lannister we first have to find him to get his `id` which we can then pass
+the parameter value.
+To find all children and grandchildren of Tywin Lannister,
+you first have to find him to get his `id` which you can then pass to the
-to our query method.
+query method.

 `AQLRunner`: